High Priests of America

 Telpoch frowned at the exclamations of his comrades.
 He slowly lowered his spear.

 Ixtli stood there smiling benevolently at him, holding the jaguar mask under one arm.
 No longer a horrible shapeshifter, but still utterly untrustworthy.
-There was something of a snake in him, and even though everyone was lapping up his poison, Telpoch wasn’t going to.
+There was something of a snake in him, and even though everyone was lapping up his venom, Telpoch wasn’t going to.

 “You are brave, young man.
 You faced this jaguar twice.
 The gods want you to have its skin, so you can bring honor and prosperity to yourself and your kin.”
 Ixtli stepped aside, presenting the dead jaguar to him.